Efficient Sampling for Realized Variance Estimation in Time-Changed Diffusion Models: Empirical Applications

 \subsection{Comparing Estimation Accuracy}

-In this application, we analyze the estimation accuracy of the standard and the pre-averaging RV estimators for the different sampling schemes for 27 liquid stocks traded at the NYSE.\footnote{We use the 27 stocks with the ticker symbols AA, AXP, BA, BAC, CAT, DIS, GE, GS, HD, HON, HPQ, IBM, IP, JNJ, JPM, KO, MCD, MMM, MO, MRK, NKE, PFE, PG, UTX, VZ, WMT, and XOM.} We use data from the Trade and Quote (TAQ) database of the NYSE, and filter the raw prices according to \citet[Section 3]{barndorff2009}, which we then use as the basis for computing the five sampling schemes CTS, iTTS, rTTS, iBTS and rBTS as described in Section \ref{sec:SamplingSchemes}.
-For the iTTS, iBTS and rBTS schemes, we estimate the underlying trading intensity and tick variance with the non-parametric and noise-robust estimators of \citet{dahlhaus2016} and average the estimated intensities over the past 50 trading days in a rolling fashion.
-For the standard RV estimator, we choose $M \in \{13,26,39,78,260,390\}$ and for the pre-averaging RV estimator, we use higher sampling frequencies of $M \in \{78,260,390,780,2340,4680\}$ log-returns per day, which correspond to intrinsic time sampling frequencies of $390/M$ minutes.
-All days between January 01, 2012 and March 31, 2019 are used for the comparison of the estimation accuracy, whereas we use up to 50 trading days before January 01, 2012 for the computation of the respective intensities for the iTTS, iBTS and rBTS methods.
+In this application, we assess the estimation accuracy of the RV estimator for the different sampling schemes using data on 27 liquid stocks from the NYSE TAQ database.\footnote{We use the 27 stocks with the ticker symbols AA, AXP, BA, BAC, CAT, DIS, GE, GS, HD, HON, HPQ, IBM, IP, JNJ, JPM, KO, MCD, MMM, MO, MRK, NKE, PFE, PG, UTX, VZ, WMT, and XOM.} We filter the raw prices according to \citet[Section 3]{barndorff2009}.
+Based on the filtered prices, we compute the five sampling schemes CTS, rTTS, iBTS, rBTS, and HTS as described in Section \ref{sec:SamplingSchemes}.
+We use all trading days from January 1, 2012, to March 31, 2019, for evaluating the estimation accuracy and up to 50 trading days before January 1, 2012, to estimate the intensities required for the iBTS and rBTS methods.
+We estimate the underlying trading intensity and tick variance with the non-parametric and noise-robust estimators of \citet{dahlhaus2016} and average the estimated intensities over the past 50 trading days in a rolling fashion.